 - 4.3.
-ACGME Competencies Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+ACGME Competencies - Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
 (Core) - 4.4.
-ACGME Competencies Patient Care and Procedural Skills (Part A)

-Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+ACGME Competencies - Patient Care and Procedural Skills (Part A) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
 (Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 4.4.a.
-Fellows must demonstrate competence in basic principles of palliative care, communication about prognostic uncertainty, and delivery of care that is aligned with patient goals and values.
-(Core)
+Fellows must demonstrate competence in prevention education, evaluation, and management of inpatients and outpatients with: